Broadening Wedge Patterns Guide

-Example of Rising Wedge in Uptrend
+Example of Rising Wedge in an Uptrend

 When the rising wedge appears in an uptrend, and after an extended price move higher.
-This is a signal that a reversal to the downtrend is likely to happen.
+This is a signal that a reversal of the downtrend is likely to happen.
 It provides forex traders with opportunities to take sell positions.

-Example of Rising Wedge in Downtrend
+Example of Rising Wedge in a Downtrend

 If the ascending wedge appears in a downtrend.
 This signals a continuation of the prior trend.
-This means that the breakout should happen at the inferior trend line, and results a continued price movement.
+This means that the breakout should happen at the inferior trend line, and results in a continued price movement.
 It provides crypto traders with opportunities to take sell positions or average their position.

 Falling wedge pattern example

 Falling wedge pattern or also called descending wedge is the inverse of the rising wedge pattern.
 It formed after a longer downtrend when the price makes lower highs and lower lows.
 However, all the highs and lows should be in-line.
 This means that the upper and the lower trend lines should be easily placed across the highs and lows of the pattern to consider it valid.
 Then buyers arrive at the cryptocurrency market, and consequently, the fall in prices begins to lose its momentum.
 After the continuous fall of the prices of two currency pairs, the trendlines converge and form the falling wedge pattern.
-And this will lead to breakout of the prices.
+And this will lead to a breakout of the prices.
 Moreover, the descending wedge pattern can be called a bullish continuation pattern or bullish reversal.
 That depends on where the pattern is located.